Toomas633/Installlers/README.md

 **PS!
 The file must be placed into the folder in which you want the subfolders to be organized!**

 ### Default organizer configuration
+Organizes the movies and tv directories. placed in the folder that contains them.

 ```
 Dir containing organizer.py